MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ---
-title: Native Authentication with email OTP API reference
+title: Native authentication with email OTP API reference
-description: Find out how to use Native Authentication with email OTP API reference for Microsoft Entra ID for customers.
+description: Find out how to use Native authentication with email OTP API reference for Microsoft Entra ID for customers.
 author: kengaderdus
 manager: mwongerapk
 ms.author: kengaderdus